 However, there is still a definite difference between the two.
-In my opinion, the best soundproofing insulation on the market is Roxul’s Acoustic Mineral Wood (see on Amazon).
+In my opinion, the best soundproofing insulation on the market is Rockwool’s acoustic mineral wool.
 That product really proves that there’s a world of difference between it and regular insulation.

 If you decide against using soundproof insulation, or you still have some air gaps, there are other things that can stop sound from traveling through walls.
 For example, MLV is a great soundproofing material, and here’s why.

 Mass Loaded Vinyl is basically a miracle material in the world of soundproofing.
 You can use it pretty much anywhere, as it’s fairly flexible and thin, and extremely long-lasting.
 Its heightened mass serves to completely block sound, whereas high-density soundproofing absorbs it.
 I already wrote a whole article about MLV for those who want to learn more.

 - Made in the USA - High Quality!